HomeBlogTreatmentConsidering Methadone Treatment at Crossroads? Here’s a Quick Guide

 The Benefits and Risks of Medication-Assisted Treatment

-Benefits: The main benefit of methadone is that it works.
-But here are some specific benefits of this type of treatment and medication:
+Benefits: The main benefit of a methadone program is that it works.
+Here are some specific benefits of this type of treatment and medication:

 • You will spend less than you would with other forms of treatment.